Production designer, theatre/television/film

 - produce design ideas for costumes, wigs, props, special effects, make-up and graphics

-- identify and assess potential studios and locations
+- identify and assess potential studios and locations for TV and film productions

 - source appropriate materials and research effects